worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/pretext.md

 **I will attempt to kick off the campaign this week (of today 06/16/21), and regardless of my initial acceptance at Kickstarter, I will persist by continuously adding to this Kickstarter space within timemachineforpeace.wp.computer.**

+<span style="color:purple;font-size:12px">_This red text is very true, but I honestly don't need to shout now, do I??_</span>
-THE ONLY THING I CARE ABOUT IS GETTING THIS MASSIVE SPRAWLING IDEA OUT OF MY HEAD.
+<span style="color:red">THE ONLY THING I CARE ABOUT IS GETTING THIS MASSIVE SPRAWLING IDEA OUT OF MY HEAD.
 MY WORLD PEACE DEPENDS ON THIS.
 EVERYTHING IN MY WORLD DEPENDS ON THIS.
 IT IS THE ONLY THING THAT MATTERS TO ME AND I WILL NOT LET ANYTHING OR ANYBODY INTERFERE WITH THIS.
 IF ONE ATTEMPT DOES NOT WORK, I TRY SOMETHING ELSE.
-I WILL KEEP TRYING UNTIL I SUCCEED OR PERMANENTLY FAIL. _Please!
-I know this is scattered, but I need to be myself.
+I WILL KEEP TRYING UNTIL I SUCCEED OR PERMANENTLY FAIL.</span> _Please! <span style="color:purple;font-size:12px">_This is pleading...it doesn't suit you._</span>I know this is scattered, but I need to be myself.
 Thank you for your patience while I figure this out as I go._

 ~

-I am selling a process, not a product.
+<span style="color:green">I am selling a process, not a product.
 This content and presentation is all very rough, because that is the idea.
-I do not have it figured out, but I am attempting to define a technological/social process (ai, actual intelligence, a peace process) that will hopefully allow us to figure things out as we go, individually, by one-another's sides, as a community, not a mob-mind.
+I do not have it figured out, but I am attempting to define a technological/social process (ai, actual intelligence, a peace process) that will hopefully allow us to figure things out as we go, individually, by one-another's sides, as a community, not a mob-mind.</span>

-For me peace is an individual process.
+<span style="color:green">For me peace is an individual process.
 It is not a product--not a result.
 We must connect our individual peace processes together in iteratively better ways.
-I call this **Universal Peace**.
+I call this **Universal Peace**.</span>

 For me the idea is to be honest about not having it figured out.
 To stop faking it.
 To just be one's self, and let the surrounding world sort things out as it may.
 I think we all need to adopt this approach if we are to solve our existential problems.

-So for my personal situation, I adocate for strict transparency.
-You need to know who I am, and why.
+<span style="color:red">So for my personal situation, I adocate for strict transparency.</span> <span style="color:purple;font-size:12px">This is strictly not true.
+I am still figuring out what the actual ratio is, but I have way more private thoughts than public thoughts.</span> You need to know who I am, and why.
 I will not censor my content, but I will aspire to be more and more graceful and tactful in my word choice and delivery.
 My word choice is deliberate, and if you percieve (...mike drop)

 Becuase I think people are all that really matter, this idea and project is strictly incomplete without knowing the context of my inner experience and my outer experience.